OxideMod/Oxide.Docs/docs/guides/owners/configure-plugins.md

 ### Plugin Data Files

-In addition to configuration files, plugins may create data files<sup><a href="/glossary#data-files">[9]</a></sup> in the `oxide/data` directory.
+In addition to configuration files, plugins may create <a href="/glossary#data-files" class="glossary-term">data files</a> in the `oxide/data` directory.
 These store information the plugin needs to persist across server restarts.
 Generally, you shouldn't modify these files unless you know exactly what you're doing.

 ## Conclusion